Sunday, February 23, 2025

 Dr. Beata Mierzwa

-At the play The Half-Life of Marie Curie, I learned a lot about Marie Curie that I did not know in the angst filled performance by Rachael VanWormer, which was delightfully counted by Leigh Scarritt as Hertha Ayrton, the engineer and suffragette.
+At the play The Half-Life of Marie Curie, I learned a lot about Marie Curie that I did not know in the angst filled performance by Rachael VanWormer, which was delightfully countered by Leigh Scarritt as Hertha Ayrton, the engineer and suffragette.
 Curie was the first woman to win a Nobel Prize, the first person to win a Nobel Prize TWICE and in two different scientific fields.
 She had an affair at a time that women simply could not do what men did without being labeled a harlot.
 I learned to see how “half life” can refer to a change in elemental make-up, a change in life direction and even as a concept of a further life after death.
-The play Half-Life of Marie Curie at New Village Arts until March 9 does this all in one act of 70 minutes.
+The play Half-Life of Marie Curie at New Village Arts until Feb 23 does this all in one act of 70 minutes.

 I was mesmerized by Leigh Scarritt who controlled the stage with her sidesways glances and moveable face.
 I knew nothing of Hertha Ayrton, but she is now seared in my memory and this role was made for Scarritt.
 A minimal stage with terrific lighting affects was the most visually artistic part of the experience besides the display by Dr. Beata Mierzwa in the lobby.